Budgerigar: Mimicry

-Male specimens of budgerigars can be skilled at mimicking human speech.
+Budgerigars, like many other species of parrot, are able to mimic human speech.
 Puck, a male budgerigar owned by American Camille Jordan, holds the world record for the largest vocabulary of any bird, at 1,728 words.
 Puck died in 1994, with the record first appearing in the 1995 edition of Guinness World Records.
+The budgerigar "Disco" became Internet famous in 2013.
+Some of Disco's most repeated phrases included, "I am not a crook" and "Nobody puts baby bird in a corner!".